rexera/rexera.github.io/_posts/2024-10-27-MyFirstYearWithCL.md

 In contemporary computational linguistics, LLMs are an unavoidable topic.

-Currently, those discussing LLMs and linguistics are typically domestic armchair experts who, having benefited from the era's opportunities, left the frontlines without ever writing papers or conducting experiments themselves.
+Currently, those discussing LLMs and linguistics are typically domestic armchair experts who, having benefited from previous era's opportunities, left the frontlines without ever writing papers or conducting experiments themselves.
 They treat journal submissions like social media posts—how can they claim genuine insight into technology and engineering?
 While eloquent about LLMs' impact on linguistics, they're speechless about linguistics' contributions to LLMs, often making fundamental conceptual errors.

 LLMs' massive parameters, general language capabilities, and reasoning abilities have created opportunities for first-principle methods represented by linguistics and symbolic AI, allowing computational linguistics to lean toward linguistic theory.
 This also gives computational linguistics potential for broad application like functional grammar, extending to almost every aspect of every discipline involving human participation.

 As for the discipline itself, computational linguistics has plenty of significant problems to solve.
 Alignment and evaluation alone are substantial enough topics for three to five years of graduate research.
 How can machines understand domain-specific natural language like humans?
 How can they generate natural, high-quality sentences like humans?
 What kind of language machines do we actually want?
 Those that explain complex concepts simply?
 Those that dissect with surgical precision?
 Those with humanistic care?

-Chomsky wrote a New York Times article in 2023 titled "The False Promise of ChatGPT"—essentially arguing that human thought and language use represent "elegant operation based on minimal information," while LLMs' language generation, marinated in massive corpora, is merely crude imitation, not fundamentally "understanding" language—suggesting LLMs offer no theoretical innovation.
+Chomsky wrote a New York Times article in 2023 titled ["The False Promise of ChatGPT"](https://www.nytimes.com/2023/03/08/opinion/noam-chomsky-chatgpt-ai.html)—essentially arguing that human thought and language use represent "elegant operation based on minimal information," while LLMs' language generation, marinated in massive corpora, is merely crude imitation, not fundamentally "understanding" language—suggesting LLMs offer no theoretical innovation.

 But that's precisely the point.
 LLMs are an NLP engineering achievement, never meant to solve linguistic theoretical problems.
 It's like criticizing electric vehicles for being less safe than cars, or cars for being less agile than electric vehicles—clearly two products serving different scenarios and preferences.